ukparliament/ontologies/procedure/meta/queries/instrument-types/treaties/index.md

 * <a href="https://api.parliament.uk/s/f5d302fb">Lords debates</a>

+## Urgent questions on treaties

+If an urgent or important matter arises which an MP believes requires an immediate answer from a government minister, they may apply to ask an urgent question.
+If the Speaker is satisfied that the question is urgent and of public importance it is then granted.
+The relevant Minister has to come to the Chamber to explain what the government is doing on the issue raised.
+Treaties can be the subject of an urgent question.
+There has been one example since treaty data started being tracked in 2017-19.

+* <a href="https://api.parliament.uk/s/f30f27d2">Urgent questions on treaties</a>

 ## Withdrawn treaties

 The following query looks for all treaties withdrawn from the House of Commons and House of Lords: